99cm/open_volume_pricing/CONTRIBUTING.md

 # Contributing

 Spree Reviews is an open source project and we encourage contributions.
-Please see the [contributors guidelines](http://spreecommerce.com/documentation/contributing_to_spree.html) for more information before contributing.

 In the spirit of [free software][1], **everyone** is encouraged to help improve this project.